-The National Sample Assessment Questions begin on the next page.
-Please do not turn the page until told to do so.
 Wattle Primary School has an exchange program with a school in Hong Kong.
 Some students and teachers from Wattle Primary School will visit the Hong Kong school for nine days.

-Q1 How can the exchange program help the students become better citizens?

-Australian students will represent their school in Hong Kong.

-What personal quality would be most important for this role?
+How can the exchange program help the students become better citizen Aus tralian students will represent their school in Hong Kong.
+Wh at personal quality would be most important for this role? at personal quality would be most important for this role? being good at sport being good at sport

-- being good at sport - being able to make people laugh - □ being able to make other people agree with them - □ being willing to think about other people's opinions